-There are different types of book publishers, depending largely on the market for the book.
-While we often think of "trade" publishers--those who publish the books typically found in bookstores--there are also academic publishers, professional publishers--and, of course, self-publishing services.
-Whether you aspire to be an author or dream of getting a job in editorial--you should know about the different types of book publishers.
+There are different types of book publishers, depending mainly on the market for the book.
+While we often think of "trade" publishers, those who publish the books typically found in bookstores, there are also academic publishers, professional publishers, and of course, self-publishing services.
+Whether you aspire to be an author or dream of getting a job in editorial, you should know about the different types of book publishers.

 Trade Book Publishers

 Trade book publishers acquire, edit, produce, publish, and sell the books you're most likely to see in a brick-and-mortar bookstore.
 These are traditional publishers creating books for a consumer readership.
 While the internal company structures and organization of conventional trade publishers vary, each generally publishes books in a broad variety of formats (hardcover, trade paperback, mass market paperback, e-books, audiobooks), and a wide selection of topics and genres.